alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/inference_runner.md

   - 1,033 idle cycles: The number of cycles for which the NPU was idle.

   - 9,332 AXI0 read beats: The number of AXI beats with read transactions from AXI0 bus.
-AXI0 is the bus where the *Ethos-U55* NPU reads and writes to the computation buffers, activation buf, or tensor arenas.
+AXI0 is the bus where the *Ethos-U* NPU reads and writes to the computation buffers, activation buf, or tensor arenas.

   - 3,248 AXI0 write beats: The number of AXI beats with write transactions to AXI0 bus.

   - 2,219 AXI1 read beats: The number of AXI beats with read transactions from AXI1 bus.
-AXI1 is the bus where the *Ethos-U55* NPU reads the model.
+AXI1 is the bus where the *Ethos-U* NPU reads the model.
 So, read-only.

 - For FPGA platforms, a CPU cycle count can also be enabled.
 However, do not use cycle counters for FVP, as the CPU model is not cycle-approximate or cycle-accurate.